Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Introduction

+The rest of the paper is set out as follows.
 In Section \ref{SRN}, we recall the notions of the bicharacteristic flow associated to $a$ and the sub-Riemannian cut locus.
 We also give a characterization of the limit fluctuation measure $\mg$ in terms of the bicharacteristic flow.
-Then, in Section \ref{RIEM}, we discuss the case where $a(x)$ is positive-definite for all $x$, and thus defines a Riemannian metric.
+The proof of Theorem \ref{RDMAIN} is given in Section \ref{LAP}, adapting a method of Azencott, Bismut and Ben Arous, and relying on ideas of Malliavin calculus.
+Then in Section \ref{LL}, we show how a heat kernel upper bound provides a localization estimate suitable to deduce Theorem \ref{MR}. \j{ In Section \ref{NFB}, we prove Theorem \ref{VAR} and the estimate \eqref{LOC}.
+This section may be read independently of the preceding sections. } Sections \ref{SUB} and \ref{QG} are devoted to the geometry of some spaces of paths, leading to the intrinsic construction of the minimal second variation $Q$ of the energy function and its associated Gaussian measure.
+These two sections may be read independently of the preceding probabilistic and analytic parts.
+Finally, in Section \ref{RIEM}, we discuss the case where $a(x)$ is positive-definite for all $x$, and thus defines a Riemannian metric.
 In this case the limit measure $\mg$ has several different characterizations using classical objects of Riemannian geometry.
-The proof of Theorem \ref{MR} is given under the global assumption \eqref{URD} in Section \ref{LAP}, adapting a method of Azencott, Bismut and Ben Arous, and relying on ideas of Malliavin calculus.
-Then in Section \ref{LL}, we show how to localize to a neighbourhood of the minimal path, and we prove Theorem \ref{BALOC} and complete the proof of Theorem \ref{MR} using analytic estimates in Section \ref{NFB}.
-Section \ref{NFB} also contains the proof of Theorem \ref{VAR} and does not depend on material in other sections.
-As outlined above, Sections \ref{SUB} and \ref{QG} are devoted to the geometry of some spaces of paths, leading to the intrinsic construction of the minimal second variation $Q$ of the energy function and its associated Gaussian measure.
-These two sections may be read independently of the preceding probabilistic and analytic parts.

-We are grateful to Emmanuel Tr\'elat and Fabrice Baudoin for helpful advice in the course of this work.
+We are grateful to Emmanuel Tr\'elat and Fabrice Baudoin for helpful advice in the course of this work, and to Karen Habermann for a careful reading of the manuscript.